Used by: English (also use MLA), History, History of Art, Music

 Footnote

 For longer quotations, use block quotation, without quotation marks, but clearly indent the quote to indicate these words are not your own.
+The first line should not have an additional paragraph indent.
+If there is more than one paragraph within the extract, however, each new paragraph should begin with an additional first-line paragraph indent.
 Also include a full stop to close the quote before the footnote number.
-For example:

 For poetry, either indent the full quotation and left align, or if appropriate, retain the unusual spacing.
 For example: